ebellocchia/bip_utils/readme/brainwallet.md

 ### Generation using custom algorithms

 A wallet can be generated using a custom algorithm with the `GenerateWithCustomAlgo` method, by specifying the algorithm class and coin type.\
-In order to create a custom algorithm, a class inheriting the `IBrainwalletAlgo` interface and implementing the `ComputePrivateKey` method shall be defined.\
+In order to create a custom algorithm, a class inheriting from the `IBrainwalletAlgo` interface and implementing the `ComputePrivateKey` method should be defined.\
 The output length of the `ComputePrivateKey` method shall be the length of the private key of the specific coin, usually 32-byte long.

 **Code example**